 Python Smart Terminal

 This program is up and running.
 Makeing improvements from time to time for my projects.
 Code at GitHub, see [Code at GitHub]

-See the graphical user interface here (lots of screen shots): Smart Terminal GUI
+See the graphical user interface here ( with screen shot ): Smart Terminal GUI

 Who should use this program and How: